radcamp/radcamp.github.io/AF-Biota/07_momi2_API.md

 ```
 > **Note:** You'll notice that the conda env you are currently using is now displayed as part of your prompt.
 We will maintain this convention for the rest of this notebook.

-Now use `conda` to install momi and jupyter.
+Now use `conda` to install momi2 and jupyter.
 All the `-c` arguments again are specifying
-channels that momi pulls dependencies from.
+channels that momi2 pulls dependencies from.
 Order matters here, so copy and paste this
 command to your terminal.
 ```
 (momi-py36)$ conda install momi jupyter -c defaults -c conda-forge -c bioconda -c jackkamm